Substance use

 How to Booty Bump Better

-Booty bumping involves mixing drugs—usually meth or cocaine—with water and squirting it into your butt through a syringe without a needle at the end.
+Booty bumping involves mixing drugs (usually meth or cocaine) with water and squirting it into your butt through a syringe without a needle at the end.

-Why people booty bump
+Why do people booty bump?

 People booty bump so that they can avoid injecting, because injecting drugs can cause skin/vein damage and can be painful.
 If you booty bump, you won’t end up with “tracks” on your arms and may be less likely to end up with scabs, sores and other abscesses on your skin.
 People also may booty bump so that they can avoid snorting drugs, which can damage your nose, or avoid smoking, which can damage your lungs.